DIY Flocked Mini Christmas Trees

 Love the mini flocked Christmas trees!
 I tried to find the spray snow to put on Mason jars and ended up buying loose snow flakes instead.
 Now that my company has left I can try it out using modpodge for the snow to stick to!
 Merry Christmas!

-Donna Bergthold said:
+6. Donna Bergthold wrote:

 What a fabulous idea!
 I think I’ll do this to my mini trees as well.
 Thanks as always for sharing!